Earnshaw's theorem: In magnetostatics

 It is also possible to prove this theorem directly from the force/energy equations for static magnetic dipoles (below).
 Intuitively, though, it is plausible that if the theorem holds for a single point charge then it would also hold for two opposite point charges connected together.
 In particular, it would hold in the limit where the distance between the charges is decreased to zero while maintaining the dipole moment – that is, it would hold for an electric dipole.
 But if the theorem holds for an electric dipole, then it will also hold for a magnetic dipole, since the (static) force/energy equations take the same form for both electric and magnetic dipoles.

 As a practical consequence, this theorem also states that there is no possible static configuration of ferromagnets that can stably levitate an object against gravity, even when the magnetic forces are stronger than the gravitational forces.

-Earnshaw's theorem has even been proven for the general case of extended bodies, and this is so even if they are flexible and conducting, provided they are not diamagnetic, as diamagnetism constitutes a (small) repulsive force, but no attraction.
+Earnshaw's theorem has been proven for the general case of extended bodies, even if they are flexible and conducting, provided they are not diamagnetic, as diamagnetism constitutes a (small) repulsive force, but no attraction.

 There are, however, several exceptions to the rule's assumptions, which allow magnetic levitation.

 In gravitostatics

 Earnshaw's theorem applies to static gravitational fields.

 Earnshaw's theorem applies in an inertial reference frame.
 But it is sometimes more natural to work in a rotating reference frame that contains a fictitious centrifugal force that violates the assumptions of Earnshaw's theorem.
 Points that are stationary in a rotating reference frame (but moving in an inertial frame) can be absolutely stable or absolutely unstable.
 For example, in the restricted three-body problem, the effective potential from the fictitious centrifugal force allows the Lagrange points L4 and L5 to lie at local maxima of the effective potential field even if there is only negligible mass at those locations.
 (Even though these Lagrange points lie at local maxima of the potential field rather than local minima, they are still absolutely stable in a certain parameter regime due to the fictitious velocity-dependent Coriolis force, which is not captured by the scalar potential field.)

+In Newtonian cosmology, this result leads directly to Bentley's paradox indicating that the universe must collapse on itself due to gravity.